adlnet/xAPI-Spec/xAPI.md

 expected that it does them.
 Validation of statements in the Experience API is focused solely on syntax, not semantics.
 It SHOULD enforce rules regarding structure, but SHOULD NOT enforce rules regarding meaning.
-Enforcing the rules that ensure valid meaning among verb definitions, activity types, and extensions is the responsibility of the Activity Provider sending the statement.
+Enforcing the rules that ensure valid meaning among verb definitions, Activity types, and extensions is the responsibility of the Activity Provider sending the statement.

 <a name="httphead"/>